grapheco/InteractiveGraph/README.md

 <img src="docs/frame.png" width="700">

-As shown above, MainFrame consists of a main graph renderimng canvas,a set of navigation buttons, and serveral controls: search bar, tool bar, info box, highlight control and so on.
+As shown above, MainFrame consists of a main graph rendering canvas, a set of navigation buttons, and serveral controls: search bar, tool bar, info box, highlight control and so on.

 Some controls have Web UI, such as InfoBoxCtrl, MessageBoxCtrl, etc. While others work with no UI, such as HighlightNodeCtrl, ExpansionCtrl, etc. A `Control` class and two derived classes `UIControl`(controls with UI) and `BGControl`(backgroud control with no UI) are defined in InteractiveGraph.